gristlabs/grist-help/help/formulas.md

 Multi-line formulas
 -------------------
-Python is a wonderful and powerful language, and it's a shame to constrict it to a single line in a cell.
+Python is a wonderful and powerful language, and it's a shame to restrict it to a single line in a cell.
 So Grist doesn't!
 You can use multiline complex Python expressions for any formulas column.

 **In a cell** you can use ``Shift+Enter`` to move the cursor to the next line: